How do I apply for a Scholarship ?

 When will I be paid my stipend?

-In order to receive payment of your stipend, you must be fully registered (both Academically and Financially) and have entered your UK bank details into MyCampus.
-The College of Social Sciences commences stipend payments from August (for October commencements) or December (for January commencements).
+In order to receive payment of your stipend, you must be fully registered and have entered your UK bank details into MyCampus.
+Stipends commencing from 2020-2021 will be paid from September (for October commencements) or December (for January commencements).